courtesy of Gary Eckdahl,

 - Distressed Property: A property that is under a foreclosure order or is advertised for sale by its mortgagee (the lender).

 - Hard Money/Private Money: Financing through which a borrower receives funds secured by the value of a parcel of real estate.
 Hard money loans are typically issued at much higher interest rates than conventional commercial or residential property loans and are almost always made by private investors in the local area.
 For the purposes of this article, the terms hard money and private money will be used synonymously.

 - Flip: To purchase a property with the purpose of making some improvements and then selling it in a relatively short period of time for a profit.

 For those of you interested in investing in Oregon real estate, now is a great time to think about purchasing an REO.
 There are properties in all areas, in all price ranges, and in various conditions.
 Some properties are brand new and move-in-ready, while others may have a structure on the lot of no value with the value being only in the land itself.
-I have worked with investors who have both flipped properties and purchased properties to hold as rentals.
+I have worked with investors who have both flipped properties and purchased properties to hold as rentals, as well as investors coming together using crowdfunding platforms like this CrowdStreet review, in order to put together enough capital for investment properties.
 Whatever your investment goal, this is the time to act.